 I’ve generally had good direct feedback on my teaching and been sought out as a supervisor (the latter I attribute somewhat to my training as a Manager, perhaps a source for a latter blog on the overlaps between human management and clinical supervision).

 But honestly, up until recently I have had very little to do with understanding the quality aspects behind teaching and learning.
-In fact my main “teaching role” for many years was to act as a strong managerial support for the function and benefits of teaching and learning in my mental health service where a colleague and myself pioneered a fairly radical idea, that is that by medical administration and medical training working together you can achieve win:wins for both service and trainee.
-If you would like to read more about this concept you gan read about it here – journal article.
+In fact my main “teaching role” for many years was to act as a strong managerial support for the function and benefits of teaching and learning in my mental health service where a colleague and myself pioneered a fairly radical idea, that is that by medical administration and medical training working together you can achieve win-wins for both service and trainee.
+If you would like to read more about this concept you can read about it here – see journal article below.

 So it was about 18 months ago that I obtained a role which one might refer to as being a manager of learning systems and resources for trainee doctors, alternatively you could refer to the role as “a pretty good job to have” as some colleagues have done when I describe what I get to do, which is generally advocating for and supporting the teaching and learning of junior doctors, as well as getting a lot of time to experiment with various innovations in learning and technology.
 Or as one colleague put it: “so you get to teach and play with gadgets?”.

 Having “earnt” this job, which by the way requires a lot of quite challenging managerial and leadership capabilities too, and having sat down to consider where my deficits lay in understanding my role quite quickly I realised that whilst I knew how to teach doctors reasonably well and could probably make a stab at working out what they should be taught this was probably the limit of my knowledge and if I was going to truly empower my role I need to get some deeper level of knowledge.

 As my requirement was a little more pressing than the two to three years a Master’s in Education might have taken I did what most Gen Xs do, asked around and did a Google.